 Brunel preparing the launch of 'The Great Eastern

 The Industrial Revolution spanned both Georgian and Victorian eras with prosperity benefiting the middle classes most of all.
 In this dawn of consumerism, this burgeoning class wanted to dress well and now had access to mass-produced garments.
-Where colour and overly elaborate design adorned women, men’s fashion on the other hand, as pointed by Timothy Long, was dark and austere in nature.
+Where colour and overly elaborate design adorned women, men’s fashion on the other hand, as pointed out by Timothy Long, was dark and austere in nature.
 However, colour still managed to find a place in brilliantly patterned waistcoats (a nod to Charles II maybe) and cummerbunds along with smoking jackets and dressing gowns.

 American smoking jacket circa 1860 courtesy of The Met Museum